 The food, fun, and fireworks of July 4th can frighten our pet friends.
 In fact, animal shelters see an uptick in activity on July 5th because so many pets flee the crowds and noise associated with holiday celebrations.
 Take steps to protect your pet and prevent heartache by following these recommendations from the American Veterinary […]

 Climate change has allowed parasites to spread to new regions, posing a significant threat to global livestock.
-New methods of flea and tick control can slow the spread of these parasites while also address challenges of drug resistance.
-For example, medicines that degrade quickly after use can limit entry into the environment and offer […]
+New methods of flea and tick control can slow the spread of these parasites while also address challenges of parasite resistance.
+Learn about innovations in parasite control.

 Summer shepherds in the opportunity for outdoor fun for pets and people.
 Your pets depend on you to keep them hydrated, safe from pests, and comfortable when the temperature swings too high.
 Get the latest warm weather tips from the American Veterinary Medicine Association.